 Content marketing is a strategic marketing approach focused on creating and distributing valuable, relevant, and consistent content to attract and retain a clearly defined audience — and, ultimately, to drive profitable customer action.

 To clarify this a little bit further: by content marketing, we basically mean regularly-produced web content that’s designed to help customers find your service and recognize its value.
-That includes blogs, of course.
+Across your B2B marketing strategy, that includes blogs, of course.
 But social media, email marketing, and even paid ads are all channels that could also fall under the term’s umbrella.

 With that noted, here’s what your B2B tech company should stop doing.